 Read our in-depth tutorial on how audio fingerprinting works using the Web Audio API to learn more about audio fingerprinting.
 You can also learn more about how it’s possible to bypass audio anti-fingerprinting protection in Apple Safari 17 here.

-How browser fingerprinting can be used for fraud detection
+How browser fingerprinting can help detect fraud

 Incorporating more than one browser fingerprinting technique plays a crucial role in creating a comprehensive and nuanced digital fingerprint.
 By combining signals from multiple sources into a unique visitor identifier, these methods achieve a high level of accuracy in visitor identification.
 This stability and accuracy is particularly valuable in the realm of fraud detection, where identifying and distinguishing between legitimate users and potential fraudsters is more important than ever.